Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under The Title IX Regulations

-The Board Hearing Officer will consider this request and make a determination regarding (1) whether such evidence or witness testimony was actually unavailable by reasonable effort prior to the hearing, and (2) whether such evidence or witness testimony could affect the outcome of the matter.
+The decision-maker will consider this request and make a determination regarding (1) whether such evidence or witness testimony was actually unavailable by reasonable effort prior to the hearing, and (2) whether such evidence or witness testimony could affect the outcome of the matter.
 The party offering the newly-discovered evidence or witness has the burden of establishing these questions by the preponderance of the evidence.

-If the Board Hearing Officer answers in the affirmative to both questions, then the parties will be granted a reasonable pause in the hearing to review the evidence or prepare for questioning of the witness.
+If the decision-maker answers in the affirmative to both questions, then the parties will be granted a reasonable pause in the hearing to review the evidence or prepare for questioning of the witness.

 Participants in the live hearing

 Live hearings are not public, and the only individuals permitted to participate in the hearing are as follows:

 - The parties cannot waive the right to a live hearing.

 - The institution may still proceed with the live hearing in the absence of a party, and may reach a determination of responsibility in their absence, including through any evidence gathered that does not constitute a “statement” by that party.
 85 Fed.
 Reg.
 30026, 30361 (May 19, 2020).